-Satisfactory progress as demonstrated by maintenance of at least a 2.5 grade point average in the teaching field; a 2.5 grade point average in professional studies (EDU courses); a 2.5 grade point average in general studies; and an overall Spring Hill College transcript 2.5 grade point average.

-Courses with grades below C- in the teaching field, professional studies (EDU courses), and general studies must be repeated and passed with the grade of C- or better.
+- Satisfactory progress as demonstrated by maintenance of at least a 2.5 grade point average in the teaching field; a 2.5 grade point average in professional studies (EDU courses); a 2.5 grade point average in general studies; and an overall Spring Hill College transcript 2.5 grade point average. - Courses with grades below C- in the teaching field, professional studies (EDU courses), and general studies must be repeated and passed with the grade of C- or better.
 Courses that need to be repeated are taken at regularly scheduled class times.
-See teacher education faculty advisor for further information.

-- 2. Demonstrated potential for teaching, including successful performance in laboratory experiences in a variety of diverse learning environments.
+See teacher education faculty advisor for further information. - 2.
+Demonstrated potential for teaching, including successful performance in laboratory experiences in a variety of diverse learning environments.
 All undergraduate laboratory experiences, lower-division and upper-division, will be for at least three weeks.
-Students in all programs must complete laboratory experiences in blocks of at least three hours. - 3.
+Students in all programs must complete laboratory experiences in blocks of at least three hours.
+All secondary education junior block labs/clinicals must be completed in classrooms in which instructors are master's level teachers in the appropriate teaching field. - 3.
 Early childhood and elementary education students must complete an additional Five-Day Structured Field Experience during their junior block; secondary students must complete two additional Five-Day Structured Field Experiences during their junior block.
 Placement(s) must be approved by the teacher education faculty.
 These experiences must be completed in the appropriate teaching field(s) prior to the internship term, and must be in addition to and separate from regularly scheduled laboratory experiences.
 See teacher education faculty advisor or the Teacher Education Office for details.